-In-Season Salmon from Grocery Stores Oceana's combined salmon data (466 samples) Recommendations These problems have solutions.
+These problems have solutions.
 In 2014, the White House established the Presidential Task Force on Combating Illegal, Unreported and Unregulated Fishing and Seafood Fraud.
 The Task Force is set to implement measures to prevent illegal fishing and seafood fraud in the coming year, but as this report demonstrates, the new rules need to apply to all seafood entering the U.S. and throughout the entire seafood supply chain.

-Oceana recommends that the federal government require all seafood sold in the U.S., including salmon, to have catch documentation to show it came from legal sources, and to require full chain traceability that passes this key information about where, when and how seafood was caught through the entire supply chain from the fishing boat (or farm) to the dinner plate.
+Oceana recommends that the federal government require all seafood sold in the U.S., including salmon, to have catch documentation to show it came from legal sources, and to require full chain traceability that passes this key information about where, when and how seafood was caught through the entire supply chain-from the fishing boat (or farm) to the dinner plate.
 Providing more information to consumers about their seafood will help them make more informed decisions, whether it is for health, economic or environmental reasons.

 Until that happens, below are a number of ways consumers can reduce their chances of falling victim to a bait and switch when buying salmon.

-What Consumers Can Do - Ask questions.
-Seafood buyers should ask more questions, including what kind of fish it is, if it is wild-caught or farm-raised, and where and how it was caught. - Check the price.
-If the price is too good to be true, it probably is.
-You may be purchasing a different fish than what is on the menu or label. - Support traceable seafood.
-If the seafood has a story, you are more likely to be getting what you paid for.
-Products that included additional information for consumers, like the type of salmon (Chinook, king, coho, etc.), were less likely to be mislabeled.
+What Consumers Can Do

+- Ask questions.
+Seafood buyers should ask more questions, including what kind of fish it is, if it is wild-caught or farm-raised, and where and how it was caught. - Buy fresh seafood in season.
+You are less likely to be duped if you are buying wild-caught salmon when it is in-season, particularly in restaurants. - If the seafood has a story, you are more likely to be getting what you paid for.
+Products that included additional information